distributedci/dci-openshift-agent/docs/gitops-ztp.md

 | dci_operators         | List of the operators, along with their specific settings, to be installed in the Hub Cluster.
 This list must included, at minimum, the advanced-cluster-management, the openshift-gitops-operator and the topology-aware-lifecycle manager.
 | enable_acm            | The variable must be set to "true" for the dci-openshift-agent to run the ACM hub cluster configuration tasks.
 | enable_gitea          | For disconnected environments, set it to "true" to enable the deployment of a Gitea server in the hub cluster so you may push your gitops manifests.
+| enable_ksops          | KSOPS is a kustomize plugin used to decrypt secrets stored in the GitOps repository.
 | dci_gitea_repo_sshkey | The sshkey to clone the initial repository when the repo requires ssh authentication.
 | dci_pullsecret_file   | In disconnected environments, paths to the pull-secret file to authenticate on the Gitea image registry.
 | dci_local_registry    | In disconnected environments, base URL to the local registry hosting the Gitea mirrored images.
+| sk_age_key            | If enable_ksops is set to true, sk_age_key contains the age key pair used to encrypt/decrypt the secrets in the GitOps repository.

 ### Pipeline data for the ZTP ACM Hub Cluster